3 Ways to Stress-Test Your Retirement Income Plan

 Figure 5-10 used with permission.
 It is from Chapter 5 of the 2nd edition of Control Your Retirement Destiny.

 We are ok if a few yellow lines from the Great Depression-era end in the red as we know if such a horrible economic time occurs again there are adjustments that could be made to make sure a minimum lifestyle is secured.

 Now, on to one more way to test a retirement income plan.

 3. Monte Carlo Analysis

 Monte Carlo is a famous casino in Monaco near the French Riviera.
 Monte Carlo is also the name for a set of algorithms that generate random results.
 In retirement income planning, a Monte Carlo analysis can be used to stress-test your retirement plan and see how it would hold up under a random pattern of hypothetical investment returns.
 Unlike the historical audit, these returns are randomly generated – so the software can simulate market conditions that are far worse than what we’ve seen in real life.
-We use software powered by Finance Logix to run the Monte Carlo simulation.
-You can see what it looks like below.
+The graph below comes from a Monte Carlo simulation run by a financial planning software package called Finance Logix.

 - The green line shows the path your financial accounts would take in the best 25% of hypothetical outcomes.

 - The purplish colored line illustrates the results if you earned a rate of return of exactly 5% a year.